 The man was taken to Medical University Hospital where he later died, police spokesman Spencer Pryor said.

-The Charleston County Coroner’s Office identified him as Rodriguez Henderson, 19, of North Charleston.
+The Charleston County Coroner’s Office identified the man who died as Rodriguez Henderson, 19, of North Charleston.

-Pryor could not immediately confirm the location of his bullet wounds.
+Pryor could not immediately confirm the location of the man’s bullet wounds.